Creative Commons License 2023 Volume 10 Issue 1

 12.57

-The sexual activity and sperm production of rams in both groups increases as they approach the breeding season, therefore, when calculating the data in Table 3, this factor was necessarily taken into account for both groups of animals.
+The sexual activity and sperm production of rams in both groups increase as they approach the breeding season, therefore, when calculating the data in Table 3, this factor was necessarily taken into account for both groups of animals.

-Analysis of the data in Table 3 allowed us to find out that the volume of ejaculate received in the experimental group increased from 0.829 ±0.086 to 1.05 ±0.122 ml, and in the control group from 0.609 ±0.067 to 0.725±0.072 ml.
+Analysis of the data in Table 3 allowed us to find out that the volume of ejaculate received in the experimental group increased from 0.829 ± 0.086 to 1.05 ± 0.122 ml and in the control group from 0.609 ± 0.067 to 0.725 ± 0.072 ml.
 Consequently, in comparison with the initial volume, the volume of ejaculate received in the experimental group increased by 21% or by 0.221 ml, and in the control group by 16% or 0.116 ml, which is less by 5% compared to the experimental group.

-The concentration of spermatozoa in rams of the experimental group increased from 1.052±0.028 billion/ml to 1.58±0.126 billion/ml, and in the experimental group, this indicator increased from 1.064±0.0351 billion/ml to 1.217±0.105 billion/ml.
+The concentration of spermatozoa in rams of the experimental group increased from 1.052 ± 0.028 billion/ml to 1.58 ± 0.126 billion/ml, and in the experimental group, this indicator increased from 1.064 ± 0.0351 billion/ml to 1.217 ± 0.105 billion/ml.
 In comparison with the initial data, it can be seen that the concentration of sperm in the ejaculate of the experimental group increased by 33.41% or 0.528 billion/ml, and the concentration of sperm in the ejaculate of the control group increased by 12.57% or 0.153 billion/ml, which is 20.84% or 0.375 billion/ml less than in the experimental group.

 Table 4.
 Characteristics of the quality of sperm of rams